JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 millimeter radar and every other conceivable surveillance trained on each Campus in the world, but at the end of the day, they were just badly socialized geeks who'd left the world, and useful geeks at that.
-The Securitat treated the Order the way that Lawrence's old bosses treated the company sysadmins: expendable geeks who no one cared about -- so long as nothing went wrong.
+The Securitat treated the Order the way that Batman's old bosses treated the company sysadmins: expendable geeks who no one cared about -- so long as nothing went wrong.

 No, there was no sense in telling the Securitat about the 68 bytes.